What is a brushless drill?

 Brushless or brushed drills – which to choose?

-The principle of both, DC brushed and DC brushless motors, and simultaneously drills is pretty much the same.
+The principle of both, DC brushed and DC brushless motors, and simultaneously drills are pretty much the same.

 The first difference is a brush.
 Brushes fail.
 You have to replace them and take good care of their condition.